A More Equal Future

 3. The Limits of Interpretation Argument

 The respondents argue that any interpretation of statute which enlarges legislative policy in a way that is unintended is constitutionally impermissible.
-They elaborate that the grain of the SMA is to provide for inter-faith and inter-caste marriages between heterosexual couples.
+They elaborate that the grain of the SMA was to provide for inter-faith and inter-caste marriages between heterosexual couples.
 This was not merely because queer couples were inconceivable at the time, but because, as the solicitor general showed through parliamentary debates, the legislators were aware of homosexuality but chose to limit SMA to heterosexual marriages only.

 The most compelling argument regarding interpreting the SMA in the way proposed by the petitioners, viz., to read the gendered provisions of the Act as gender neutral (spouse instead of husband/wife) is that it will result in the Act being applied in one way to heterosexuals and another way to queer persons.
 This has no constitutional precedent.
 An example is perhaps found in the divorce provisions of the SMA.
 The divorce provisions provides certain special grounds to wives – for example, rape by the husband.
 In a queer marriage, the union argues, it is not clear who the ‘wife’ will be.
 Will both parties be wives; will none be wife?
 In either case, such an interpretation would necessarily mean that the grounds of divorce available to a straight couple would be different from the grounds available to a queer couple.
 The problem would change form but remain unresolved if ‘wife’ were replaced by ‘person.’
 That would result in a situation where the SMA recognizes that rape can be perpetrated by anyone whereas the criminal code (IPC) defines rape as an offense committed by men.
 This will require changing the definition of the crime in a significant way.
 This is not something judicial interpretation is empowered to do—this must necessarily be done by legislation, if felt necessary.